Izaakwltn/time-sheets/README.txt

 time-sheets

-A simple timesheet/appointment chart generator from the REPL
+A simple timesheet/appointment chart generator from the REPL.
+It can handle multiple months, any lessons will be pushed to the corresponding month's lesson list.

 TIME-SHEETS> (taught 5 23 "Mozart" 30 "arrived")
 (#<LESSON 5/23/21 | Mozart | 30 minutes | arrived>)